 Due to time constraints, the Digital Equity Team could not create a research plan that accounted for directly surveying and interviewing incarcerated individuals.
 However, stakeholder conversations, secondary research, and listening sessions with individuals who were previously incarcerated helped inform barriers to access for this covered population and identified several unique challenges.
+The Digital Equity Team will conduct specific research on incarcerated individuals per NTIA requirements during the implementation of the Digital Access Plan.

 Many prisons in Colorado have limited broadband access, which reduces opportunities for incarcerated individuals.
-While the Colorado Department of Corrections is prioritizing the expansion of connectivity throughout its facilities to improve access to telehealth, behavioral health services, and educational opportunities, there are funding and infrastructure challenges.
-Digital Equity Committee stakeholders shared that even when there is connectivity, cultural barriers make it difficult for incarcerated individuals to access the internet.
-For example, needing to supervise people incarcerated using the internet can be a reason not to provide them access, and devices and access to connectivity in prisons are sometimes considered a reward rather than a right by staff and leadership.
+While the Colorado Department of Corrections is prioritizing the expansion of connectivity throughout its facilities to improve access to telehealth, behavioral health services, and educational opportunities, there are funding and infrastructure challenges.^{bxii} Digital Equity Committee stakeholders shared that even when there is connectivity, cultural barriers make it difficult for incarcerated individuals to access the internet.
+For example, needing to supervise incarcerated people using the internet can be a reason not to provide them access, and devices and access to connectivity in prisons are sometimes considered a reward rather than a right by staff and leadership.